The widgets on each tab are interactive. You can set

 line graph, horizontal bar graph, stacked area graph, stacked bar

-graph, pie chart, and map.
-The available options vary by widget
+graph, and map.
+The available options vary by widget and the interaction

-and the interaction experience varies with each graph type.
-For
+experience varies with each graph type.
+For example, the widget

 The detailed view of the data used to render